loyfael/KrakenLevels2/README.md

 | `%krakenlevels_displaylevel%` | Display name of current level (from config) |
 | `%krakenlevels_displaynextlevel%` | Display name of next level (from config) |
 | `%krakenlevels_balance%` | Player balance (Vault required) |
 ## Notes
-- The plugin is actively tested on LeafMC 1.21.X
+The plugin is actively tested on LeafMC 1.21.8 in a small network environment.

-- Older versions are not supported and won’t be backported (e.g., 1.19, 1.18, etc.)
-- If you want add support for older versions, consider forking the project or contributing.
+I maintain a separate private version of this plugin for my own server and don’t plan to spend time maintaining the public release.
+This repository is an open‑source gift to the community—if you need support for older Minecraft versions, please fork the project or contribute a PR.
+I won’t add downgrades/backports (1.19, 1.18, etc.) because targeting older APIs would significantly alter the plugin’s design and reliability.
 ## Attribution
 - Original plugin by Aglerr
 - If you create a fork or a plugin based on this work, please include a clear mention of:
   - Aglerr as the original creator, and
   - This fork (KrakenLevels) as your base

 Example mention: "Based on KrakenLevels (originally by Aglerr)"
 ## Contributing
 Contributions are welcome!
 Feel free to open issues or pull requests.
 ## License
 Licensed under AGPL-3.0.
 You must preserve copyright and attribution notices, and make source changes available when publicly running the plugin.